 5 Steps to Quitting Simplified

-Share your progress and success with overcoming your addition with others.
+- Share your progress and success with overcoming your addiction with others.

 What is my relationship to my bad habit of smoking?

 - Do I see smoking as comforting, stress-relieving, or rewarding?

 - Do I see smoking as pleasureful or my right?

 - Do I have mixed feelings and thoughts about smoking?